orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

+Gravity as, more matter more structure.
+More structure/space towards matter; more paths towards it, so those get taken more likely.

+---

 Dark matter just means less spatial connections/structure further away in the disk of a galaxy.
 (Less structure -> faster moving relative to the center) So, less matter less spatial structure?
 Could you test this by seeing minor distortions of light coming from other galaxies?

 ---